Lukas-T-W/SIGWfast/README.md

 5. Set the flag `Use_Cpp`.
 If set to `True`, the code imports methods from the compiled module `sigwfast` to perform the integration, or, if the module does not yet exist, initiates a compilation of it from /libraries/SIGWfast.cpp.
 This requires a functioning C++ compiler in addition to python.
 If set to `False`, the entire computation is done within python, using only the modules listed above under "Prerequisites".

 6. Set `norm`.
 This is a normalization factor that multiplies the gravitational wave spectrum.
 For `norm = 1` the script SIGWfast.py (and SIGWfastEOS.py) computes the energy density fraction in gravitational waves Omega_GW at the time of radiation domination.
 To get the corresponding spectrum today requires a rescaling, which can be done by appropriately choosing `norm`.
-See the scientific documentation for more details.
+See the documentation file "SIGWfastGuide.pdf" for more details.
 The data plotted and saved in 'data/'+filenameGW+'.npz' is the gravitational wave spectrum after multiplication with this normalization factor.

 7. Declare the range of wavenumbers k stored in `komega` for which the gravitational wave spectrum is to be computed.
 Here this is done by defining both a lower limit `kmin`, an upper limit `kmax` and setting the number of entries `nk` of `komega`.
 This is then filled with values that are linearly spaced (`numpy.linspace`) or logarithmically spaced (`numpy.geomspace`).
 Alternative definitions of `komega` to these are perfectly allowed, as long as `komega` is a numpy array.
 Note that for an analytic primordial power spectrum as input (`Num_Pofk=False`), a good guideline is to choose `komega` such that P(k), when sampled over `komega`, exhibits all relevant features of the full scalar power spectrum.